Saxagliptin/metformin hydrochloride modified release

 Tell your doctor if you notice any of the following and they worry you:

-signs of an infection in the breathing passages including runny nose, sore throat and cough
+signs of an infection in the breathing passages including runny nose, sore throat

 soreness in the back of the nose and throat and discomfort when swallowing